cllopes/reactathon/material/3_redux/readme.md

 A good coverage of the Flux Concepts can be found on the [Flux Github](https://github.com/facebook/flux/tree/master/examples/flux-concepts)

-And it's base there are 4 main parts for Flux:
+At its base there are 4 main parts for Flux:

 1. Dispatcher
 2. Store